DevelopmentArc/react-indepth/life_cycle/growth_update_indepth.md

  Fundamentally, state can be a tricky and confusing topic.
 When do we use state?
 What data should or shouldn't be stored in state?
 Should we even use state at all?
 To be honest, this is a topic that we are still trying to grapple with ourselves.

- Keeping that in mind, it is still important to understand how state works in React.
+ Keeping that in mind, it is still important to understand how state mechanics works in React.
 We will continue to discuss state in-depth and how the mechanics work.
 We will try to share best practices that we have found, but in general what is good today will probably be bad tomorrow.

  ### The asynchronicity of state
  Before we move on to the final way to start an update, we should talk a little about how state is managed in the internals of React.
 When developers first start using `setState()` there is an assumption that when you call `this.state` the values applied on the set will be available.
 This is not true.
 The `setState()` method should be treated as an asynchronous process [^3].
 So how does `setState()` work?